Faras Gallery at the National Museum in Warsaw: Removal of the wall paintings

 In order to remove the wall paintings from the cathedral walls and move them to specially prepared screens, it was necessary to secure and reinforce the surface to prevent cracking.
 To do this, the faces of paintings were covered with sheets of japanese tissue paper and impregnated with a thick mix of wax-rosin.
 Upper parts of the paintings were secured by pressing stripes of canvas into them.
 Next, fragments of plaster with the paintings attached to them were cut off from walls using knives and saws.
 The removed paintings were then moved onto wooden screens.
 It was necessary to remove excess plaster from the backs of paintings and to reinforce the paintings with gypsum.
 The artworks were wrapped in cotton blankets and transported to museums in Warsaw and Khartoum.
 There they underwent a complex restoration process and were prepared for exhibition.
-The protective layers were then removed, original plaster was removed from the reverse sides of paintings, and a thin (ok.
-2–3 mm) layer was moved to an artificial background.
+The protective layers were then removed, original plaster was removed from the reverse sides of paintings, and a thin (ca. 2–3 mm) layer was moved to an artificial background.